Tables in Advanced WYSIWYG editor

 1. In the menu that appears, click the Border style option.

-2. Choose your preferred border style: Solid, Dashed, or Dotted.
+2. Choose your preferred border style: Solid, Dashed, Dotted, or No border.

 Header rows

 The top row is a header row by default when you insert a table in the Advanced WYSIWYG editor.
-The header row is indicated with the grey background.
+The header row is indicated with a grey background.

 • If you want to hide the header row, select the entire table and click the Hide table header option.